 The R/V Commando, a halibut boat, replaces Oncorhynchus.

-Fern Lake research project is initiated to study mineral cycling in a watershed, lasting until 1971.
+Fern Lake research project initiated to study mineral cycling in a watershed; lasts until 1971.

-SOF becomes College of Fisheries again with Van Cleve as dean.
+School of Fisheries becomes College of Fisheries again under Dean Van Cleve.

-Fisheries portion of Project Plowshare evaluates baseline levels of radionuclides in organisms in Arctic.
+Fisheries portion of Project Plowshare (exploration of use of nuclear explosives for peaceful construction) evaluates baseline levels of radionuclides in organisms in the Arctic.

-Laboratory of Radiation Biology (old AFL) examines effects of gamma radiation on successive generations of salmon.
+Laboratory of Radiation Biology (formerly Applied Fisheries Laboratory) examines effects of gamma radiation on successive generations of salmon.

 Salmon return pond is constructed.